CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error message on how to edit<br>
   Use case resumes at step 1

 1b.
-The given task index is out of range
+User input task index is out of range.

-> 1b1.
-Dueue shows an error message <br>
+>1b1.
+Dueue shows an error message on invalid task index<br>
-  Use case resumes at step 1
+ Use case resumes at step 1.

 1c.
 The details to edit is invaid (e.g. starting date later than ending date)